 Within hours newspapers reported the attack.
 When New Orleans newspaper stories hit wires, people across the country and even abroad were outraged about this miscarriage of justice.
 Newspaper accounts and editorials in Boston, New York, Pittsburgh, Cleveland, Ohio, and Manitoba, Canada, called for an investigation of the killings.
 However, there was no apparent action taken by the county (no coroner’s inquest), the circuit court (no grand jury indictment), nor by Mississippi Governor Robert Lowry whose comment was, “The riot was provoked and perpetrated by the outrage and conduct of the Negroes.”
 In the United States Congress, Mississippi Senator James Z. George, who was from Carrollton, took no action.
 Four years later he would take a leave of absence from the U. S. Senate and become the chief architect of the Mississippi Constitution of 1890, noted for its stricture on Negro suffrage and its institution of Jim Crow segregation.
 George’s racial views reflected those of the most-often elected Carroll County politician at the time – Hernando DeSoto Money.
 Thus, nothing was forthcoming from Money to press for an investigation.
 He served in the U.S. House of Representatives (1881-1885) and was later elected to the U.S. Senate (1897-1911).

-While Mississippi newspapers had heretofore written sparsely about blacks murdered by whites, a few newspapers in Natchez, Vicksburg, Jackson, and Raymond for the first time condemned the killings at Carrollton.
+While Mississippi newspapers had heretofore written sparsely about African Americans murdered by White people, a few newspapers in Natchez, Vicksburg, Jackson, and Raymond for the first time condemned the killings at Carrollton.
 Historian Wharton wrote, “This seems to be the first time such a suggestion that perpetrators be identified and punished in the entire history of the period.”
 The editor of the Jackson Weekly Clarion wrote, “There can be no adequate punishment for the injury that has been afflicted upon the good people of Mississippi by the murderous mob at Carrollton.”